A personal journey

 The Israeli reaction to the mentioning of the Nakba is composed of several elements, each one of them contradicting the other.
 Some say that there was no Nakba.
 Then there is the line that suggests that people left on their own will.
 And if they didn’t – they deserve it, because the Arabs opposed the 1947 partition plan and declared war on the Jews.
 Finally, there are those who admit that Israel initiated mass deportation and prevented the refugees from coming back—they are even ready to recognize their tragedy, but they simply say that ethnic cleansings are part of the birth of almost every nation.
 That this is the way of the world – and the Palestinians should simply accept it.
 Ironically, the latter is the position of Benny Morris, the most well- known of the Israeli New Historian and the person who almost single-handedly proved the claims of forced deportations by the IDF in 1948.

 This kind of political argument has recently started to lead to policy decisions, the most prominent of them being the Nakba Law.
-The original intention of the bill was to completely criminalize any mentioning of the Nakba (with a punishment of up to three years in prison for mentioning it), but this was too anti-democratic even for the current Knesset.
+The original intention of the bill was to completely criminalize any mentioning of the Nakba (with a punishment of up to three years in prison), but this was too anti-democratic even for the current Knesset.
 The law that did pass forbids government-supported institutions from publicly commemorating the Nakba.
 The bill is very vague, and theoretically, it could be used to withdraw funds from a university who plans a debate on the Palestinian disaster.
 More likely though is that it will be implemented against Arab municipalities and institutions who attempt to hold memorial days or ceremonies for the Nakba.
 It is important to remember not only that some 20 percent of Israelis are Palestinians, but that many of them are refugees – the often-forgotten “internal refugees” who lost their homes and property but found themselves inside Israel at the end of the war.

 Speakers for Israel abroad also take part in the Nakba-denial campaign, the latest example being the attempt by trustees of New York City University to refuse an honorary degree from playwright Tony Kushner because he associated the term ethnic cleansing with the birth of Israel.
 And a few months ago, the Palestine Papers revealed that the US State Secretary of State Condoleeza Rice asked the Palestinian delegation to the peace negotiations to forgo some of their claims regarding the refugees because “bad things happen to people all the time.”